Local Interpretations for Explainable Natural Language Processing: A Survey: Interpretable Methods

-Overall, probes are interesting and useful tools for investigating the ‘inner workings’ of models.
+Overall, probes are exciting and valuable tools for investigating models' ‘inner workings’.
 However, much like other explanation methods, the setup and evaluation of probing techniques must be carefully considered.
-Furthermore, we suggest looking more toward causal methods \citep{10.1162/tacl_a_00359} in order to be able to make stronger statements about what a model is and isn’t using for its predictions, better allowing probing to provide explanations for model judgements, rather than just show what could be potentially used.
+Some future works of the probing may be associated with the integration of some causal methods \citep{10.1162/tacl_a_00359} as better approaches to make stronger statements about what a model is and isn’t using for its predictions, better allowing probing to provide explanations for model judgements rather than just show what could be potentially used.
 Combining this with methods that further reduce the complexity of probing setups \citep{zhou-srikumar-2021-directprobe} may allow even simpler and better ways to get insights into NLP models.
+Causal models have been applied to the traditional predictive tasks and covered with the convergence of causal inference and language processing \cite{feder2022causal}.
+Recent NLP works have tried to involve auxiliary causal-based approaches in their models \cite{feder2022causal,heskes2020causal}.
+Such involvement of causal approaches can be seen as a future trend of interpretable NLP tasks including probing.
+However, the essence of causal models is different from the association essence of neural networks.
+Thus, we consider a detailed discussion of causal approaches is out of the scope of this survey.
+But we do notice that this could be a future trend for the further development of probing.